elpldev/platform-react-challenge/cat-lover/README.md

 - **Improving test coverage**: Whilst the current test suite include a couple tests.
 If I had more time I would add more tests for edge cases and integration points.
 - **Improve Performance**: Techniques like lazy loading and pagination could be implemented to ensure only necessary files are being downloaded.
 - **FolderStructure**: The current folder structure is basic given the size of the application, different approaches like Atomic design or Feature based could be used.
+- **Window Alerts**: If I had more time i would create proper modals for successful and failed requests for favorite API calls.

 ## Thank you!